We’ve been featuring the best of Texas talent since 2014!

-We support young singers by providing scholarships for intensive study in Italy, the birthplace of opera!
-And we create professional performance opportunities for Texas singers here in Dallas, where we present seldom-heard operatic masterpieces.
-We have performed Rossini’s La Cambiale di Matrimonio, Rimsky-Korsakov’s Mozart and Salieri, Sullivan’s Cox and Box and Holst’s Savitri, and we continue our operatic explorations this fall with Chabrier’s Une Education Manqueé and Fehre’s The Schoolmaster.
-Avoid the rush and – make your reservations now!
+We support professional Texas singers by creating performance opportunities and we provide scholarships for students to study in Italy, the birthplace of opera!
+Here in Dallas, we’ve presented seldom-heard operatic masterpieces, such as Rossini’s La Cambiale di Matrimonio, Rimsky-Korsakov’s Mozart and Salieri, Sullivan’s Cox and Box and Holst’s Savitri, and we continue our operatic explorations this fall with Chabrier’s Une Education Manqueé and Fehre’s The Schoolmaster.
+Avoid the rush – make your reservations now!

 Edward Crafts (Artistic Director) is known not only for his impressive professional career as a leading baritone with the world’s premiere opera companies, but also as a teacher, producer and director.
 He has headed university opera departments (University of Nebraska, University of Arkansas at Little Rock), served as a guest stage director for educational and professional organizations (Peabody Conservatory, Oberlin in Italy, Seoul Opera Festival), and been active as a clinician and adjudicator.
 Mr. Crafts has over 10 years experience teaching in and administering summer study programs.